TrentSteenholdt/pwshtariff/README.md

 Are they not paying their fair share?
 Is your terminal experience suspiciously **efficient**?

-Do you yearn for the good ol' days when commands *took their sweet time* or even a time when technology or automation took all those low paying jobs?
+Do you yearn for the good ol' days when commands *took their sweet time* or even a time when technology or automation took all those low-paying jobs?

 Then **Invoke-PwshTariff** is the module for you.

 ## 🧾 What is it?

 `Invoke-PwshTariff` is a PowerShell module that introduces a **tariff** — yes, a good old-fashioned *freedom fee* — on your commands.
 Based on how long your script takes to run, it tacks on an artificial delay because, let’s face it, progress is suspicious.
-A no one script should be better then the script you write, right?!
+No one script should be better than the script you write, right?!

 > **"If it runs in milliseconds, how do you know it’s not woke?"** – A concerned sysadmin